lifeBalance/playground-js/README/babelify.md

 * `babel-register` lets you switch on Babel transpilation from within Node.js.
 After you do, all modules you require are automatically transpiled.

 ### Installing Babel
-While you can install Babel CLI globally on your machine, it's much better to install it **locally** project by project.
+While you can install Babel CLI globally on your machine, it's much better to install it **locally**, on a project by project basis.
 We can install Babel CLI **locally** by running:
 ```
 $ npm i babel-cli -D
 ```